Search for miracle in condo ruins continues as families seek answers and hopes dim

 “I’m not optimistic,” said Frank Rollason, who directs Miami-Dade’s Office of Emergency Management.
 “But we always have hope.”

-The frustration was reflected in an afternoon press conference when county leaders and the Miami-Dade fire chief Alan Cominsky were asked why giant front loaders on site weren’t already digging into the piles of concrete and hauling them away as quickly as possible.
+The frustration was reflected in an afternoon press conference when county leaders were asked why giant front loaders on site weren’t already digging into the piles of concrete and hauling them away as quickly as possible.

-“Our people are working as hard as they can to try and find your loved ones,” said Commissioner Chairman Jose “Pepe” Diaz.
+“Our people are working as hard as they can to try and find your loved ones,” said County Commission Chairman Jose “Pepe” Diaz.

 In Surfside, teams were searching in grid patterns honed from experience on past disasters across the country and globe.
 Only intermittent downpours and crackling lightning halted the work.